DRIVER-EU/test-bed-design/doc/design.md

-# 5. Test-bed design
+# Annex 3.
+Test-bed design

 The Test-bed is designed to fulfil the functional requirements, as described in D923.11, [Functional specification of the Test-bed](https://www.driver-project.eu/wp-content/uploads/2018/08/DRIVERPLUS_D923.11_Functional-Specification-of-the-Test-bed.pdf).
 Clearly, different designs can be created that all fulfil these requirements, so this chapter provides a brief explanation of the major design decisions that underlie the current Test-bed's reference implementation.
 Its intended audience is core developers, who want to improve its functionality, or other backend developers, who want to create an alternative Test-bed that also satisfies these requirements.

-## 5.1 Lessons learned from the Functional Specification
+## Annex 3.1 Lessons learned from the Functional Specification

 Part of the functional specification describes the [lessons learned](https://driver-eu.gitbooks.io/test-bed-specification/content/lessons-learned.html) from D923.11.
 To summarize the most important technical lessons that have influenced the current design significantly, are: